 - Hepatitis B testing needs to be done as you were told by the doctor.
 Talk with the doctor.

 - If your child has HIV and hepatitis B, the hepatitis b virus can change while your child takes this drug.
 If this happens, the hepatitis B virus may be harder to treat.
 Talk with the doctor.

 - Hepatitis B has gotten worse when this drug was stopped in some people with hepatitis B. Close follow-up for a few months is needed when therapy is stopped in people who have hepatitis B. Do not stop giving this drug to your child without calling your child’s doctor.

 - It is used to treat HIV infection.

-- If you have been tested and know that you have a gene type called HLA-B*5701.
+- If your child has been tested and you know that your child has a gene type called HLA-B*5701.

-- If you are taking any of these drugs: Dofetilide, etravirine, nevirapine, oxcarbazepine, phenobarbital, phenytoin, or St. John’s wort.
+- If your child is taking any of these drugs: Dofetilide, etravirine, nevirapine, oxcarbazepine, phenobarbital, phenytoin, or St. John’s wort.

 This is not a list of all drugs or health problems that interact with this drug.

 Tell the doctor and pharmacist about all of your child’s drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe to give this drug with all of your child’s other drugs and health problems.
 Do not start, stop, or change the dose of any drug your child takes without checking with the doctor.

 What are some things I need to know or do while my child takes this drug?

 - Tell all of your child’s health care providers that your child is taking this drug.
 This includes your child’s doctors, nurses, pharmacists, and dentists.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.